CarlSchader/cococrawl/README.md

 Consolidates a COCO dataset by copying all referenced images into a single directory structure and updating the manifest with standardized file names.

+### cococount

+Displays statistics about a COCO dataset including the number of images and annotations.

+### cocosplit

+Creates dataset splits (train/val/test) from a COCO dataset with optional blacklisting to exclude images from previously created splits.
+Maintains image-annotation relationships.

 ## Features

 - **Fast parallel processing** with Rayon